ayonli/next-controller/README.md

 ```

-Note: the difference between `useMiddleware()` and `@useMiddleware` is that
+Note: the difference between `use()` and `@use` is that the former binds the
-the former binds the middleware to all available methods, and the later only
+middleware to all available methods, and the later only binds to the current
-binds to the current method.
-If both methods are used, their order are
-respected as the same order as the above examples'.
+method.
+If both methods are used, their order are respected as the same order as
+the above examples'.
+Also, the middleware bound by `use()` have access to the
+controller instance, which may be useful for some scenarios.

 ## Client-side Support